Living with the Virus: Self Care to Change your Life

 - Effects of Meditation and Yoga

 Both meditation and yoga have anti-stress, anti-inflammation and anti-infection benefits.
-With zero side effects, backed by decades of research concerning their benefits, meditation and yoga provide a strong edge for people interested in stacking the cards in their favor to beat the Covid 19 virus.
+With zero side effects, backed by decades of research concerning their benefits, meditation and yoga provide a strong edge for people interested in improved health particularly in a period of global pandemic.
 Developing a meditation and/or yoga practice could save your life these days, and at the very least will improve overall well-being.
 Self care can also return a feeling of control over your life, while providing tools for improved overall health.

 Abigail De Soto is a psychosynthesis-informed transformational coach, certified yoga instructor and mindfulness meditation practitioner/teacher with 35 years experience coaching, teaching and facilitating groups globally, in person and online.
 For more information on her background, values, and work, visit: S.E.L.F._System for Embodied Living and Freedom at www.abigaildesoto.com